Skip to Main Content

 Publications in top journal percentiles can demonstrate the percentage of outputs that have been published in highly regarded journals.

-You can view the percentage of publications in top journal percentiles according to three journal metrics.
-The SNIP (Source-Normalized Impact per Paper) or SJR (SCImago Journal Rank) are field-normalised journal metrics – these may be most useful.
+In SciVal, you can view the percentage of publications in top journal percentiles according to three journal metrics.
+These are the CiteScore percentile, SNIP (Source-Normalized Impact per Paper) and SJR (SCImago Journal Rank).

 Example statement

-"I have published 13 papers between 2014-2019 that are listed in the Scopus database.
-Of those papers, 87.5% of them are published in the top 10% most cited journals according to the SciMago Journal Ranking." (source: SciVal, 19 May 2020)
+"I have published 3 papers between 2020-2023 that are listed in the Scopus database.
+Of those papers, 33.3% of them are published in the top 10% most cited journals according to the SCImago Journal Ranking." (source: SciVal, 22 December 2023)

 How to identify the percentage of journals published in top journals

-5. Change the metric by which the percentile is defined, if you like - e.g., to SciMago Journal Ranking (SJR)
+4. You can change the metric by which the percentile is defined, for example, to SCImago Journal Ranking (SJR)

 Journal rankings